ShashShukla/ICA/README.md

 I have implemented the code for two mixed sound sources.
 It is easy to make it run with more sound sources.

-[This](http://perso.telecom-paristech.fr/~Cardoso/Papers.PDF/icassp89.pdf) paper explains the algorithm (by and large)implemented here.